Suppose a stone is thrown vertically upward from the edge of a cl... | Channels for Pearson+

 Textbook Question

-Suppose a stone is thrown vertically upward from the edge of a cliff on Earth with an initial velocity of 64 ft/s from a height of 32 ft above the ground.
-The height (in feet) of the stone above the ground t seconds after it is thrown is s(t) = -16t²+64t+32.
+Suppose a stone is thrown vertically upward from the edge of a cliff on Earth with an initial velocity of 19.6 m/s from a height of 24.5 m above the ground.
+The height (in meters) of the stone above the ground t seconds after it is thrown is s(t) = -4.9t²+19.6t+24.5.

 c.
 What is the height of the stone at the highest point?